 "Be that as it may, that's where you're going." snapped the Chief Instructor.

 On 30 August, 20 days after my Final Handling Test on 10 August, there was a day when there was nothing scheduled for the Hunter students at Valley.
 (We had all finished before the Gnat students.)
 I rather cheekily asked if I could take a Hunter F6 to Leeming for a day out and, to my great surprise, the squadron commander said I could.
-I flew in XG274 above the very busy civilian airways in the Midlands and landed at Leeming after a run and break.
-After spending an hour chatting to my former instructors and their latest students I flew back to Valley, the last time I would ever fly a Hunter.
+I flew in XG274 above the very busy civilian airways in the Midlands and landed at Leeming following a run and break after a flight of 50 minutes After spending an hour chatting to my former instructors and showing their latest students around my aircraft, I flew back to Valley in 45 minutes, the last time I would ever fly a Hunter.

 So it was that just four weeks after completing my own pilot training I was flying my first sortie at Little Rissington, now in the right hand seat of the Jet Provost, at the start of my 10-month course learning how to be a flying instructor.
 From CFS I was posted to the RAF College at Cranwell with my B2 (Probationary) instructor category.